 The computers, electronic media and services provided by the school are primarily for educational use to assist staff in the performance of their job.
 Limited or incidental use of electronic media for personal purposes is acceptable, and all such use should be done in a manner that does not negatively affect the system's use for their educational purposes.
 However, staff are expected to demonstrate a sense of responsibility and not abuse this privilege.
-No personal devices should access the school's wireless internet without permission from the Headteacher.
+No personal devices should access the school's wireless internet without permission from the Headteacher and the school's ICT support cosnultants.